IzatheWriter/Beginner-Baker-s-Guide/Other Tools.md

 **Rolling pin**

 Most probably you have one wooden rolling pin at home.
 If not, or you’re on holidays but still want to bake something, you can always use a plastic bottle of water or a bottle of wine.
-Just remove the label and wash the bottle as it will have contact with the food.
+Just remove the label and wash the bottle as it will have contact with food.

 **A teaspoon and a table spoon**

-A teaspoon and a table spoon - to measure the ingredients properly, especially when you don't owe a kitchen scale.
+They are often used to measure the ingredients properly, especially when you don't owe a kitchen scale.
 Many recipes still use this way of measuring ingredients.

 **A wooden / silicone spatula**

-A wooden / silicone spatula - if you have a spatula made of wood or silicone, it would prevent your pots and the muffin pan from scratching when you operate with the dough or melt in butter with cocoa.
+Whichever tool you use to mix your ingredients it would be fine.
+However, wood and silicone prevent your pots and the muffin pan from scratching when you operate with the dough or melt in butter with cocoa.

 **Baking paper**